EPCCed/APT-python4hpc/lectures/03/README.md

 # Cython for Parallel Computing

-- Relatively mature, providing an opportunity to do efficient thread-based parallel programming when we can guarantee not to use Python objects in our code but instead translate it to 'lower level' Cython code
+- Relatively mature, providing an opportunity to do efficient thread-based parallel programming when we can guarantee not to use Python objects

 - cython.parallel provides interface to much of OpenMP API